 • Pathogenic bacteria, yeast or parasites and related toxic irritants

 • The use of NSAIDs and antibiotics

-Dr. Holmberg, ND's management approach involves assessment involves a throughout overview of symptoms experienced, as well as investigation for the underlying pathogenesis of intestinal permeability.
-Laboratory testing such as a Comprehensive Stool Analysis can aid in the identifying bacterial imbalances and intestinal malabsorption.
+Dr. Holmberg, ND's management approach involves assessment involving a throughout overview of symptoms experienced, as well as investigation for the underlying pathogenesis of intestinal permeability.
+Laboratory testing such as a Comprehensive Stool Analysis can aid in identifying bacterial imbalances and intestinal malabsorption.
 IgG Food Sensitivity Testing can help identify which foods have been isolated as" inflammatory", and to what severity of permeability is being experienced.

 Therapies target both the removal of provocative agents worsening the potential permeability, as well as managing the root of its development, all while supporting proper tight junction formation and intestinal regeneration.
 Treatment incorporates dietary modifications, as well as nutraceutical therapies when necessary.